Skip to main content

 • Edit or delete the step image

-7. To edit or delete an image in a document step, click the step and use the Edit or Delete options from the image’s bottom-right corner.
+7. To edit or delete an image in a document step, click into the step and use the menu at the bottom-right corner of the image, where you can: Crop, add image ALT text, replace an image or delete an image.

 preview